Project60/org.project60.banking/docs/user-guide.md

 ### Bank Account Settings

+!!! note "Bank Accounts"
+    When you install CiviBanking you will automatically get an additional tab on your **Contact Summary** for **Bank Account**.

 - *Don't store bank accounts automatically*
 - *Normalise bank account references*
 - *Validate bank account references*